 You may request access to any personal information we hold about you at any time by contacting us.
 Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
-We may charge you a fee to cover our administrative and other reasonable costs in providing the information to you and, if so, the fees will be as advised from time to time.
-We will not charge for simply making the request and will not charge for making any corrections to your personal information.
+You will be able to access any of the information you provide and choose to store on your HealthBank profile at any time through your email address and chosen password.

 There may be instances where we cannot grant you access to the personal information we hold; however, we will only do so in accordance with our rights and obligations under the Act.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.

-If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may login into your HealthBank practitioner profile and amend the changes yourself, or send us a written request us to amend it, including the basis on which you are requesting the amendment.
+If you believe that personal and health information, we hold about you is incorrect, incomplete or inaccurate, then you may login into your profile and amend the changes yourself, or send us a written request us to amend it, including the basis on which you are requesting the amendment.
 We will consider if the information requires amendment.
-If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.
+If we do not agree that there are grounds for amendment, then we will add a note to the personal information stating that you disagree with it.

 If you believe that your privacy has been breached, please contact us in accordance with the arrangements set out below and provide details of the incident so that we can investigate it.

-Our procedure for investigating and dealing with privacy breaches is for the incident or complaint to be dealt with by a Manager or Director of HealthBank Technologies Pty Ltd.
+Our procedure for investigating and dealing with privacy breaches is for the incident or complaint to be dealt with by a Manager or Director of HealthBank.

-We do not disclose your personal information to overseas recipients.
+In relation to consultations procured or requested by our overseas clients, we may disclose your personal information to these clients in their countries of operation.
+We do not otherwise disclose your personal information to overseas recipients.
 In the event that we would like or are required to do so, we will obtain your consent.